apache/incubator-kie-kogito-examples/dmn-drools-quarkus-metrics/README.md

 ### Compile and Run in Local Dev Mode

 A script `docker-compose/run-compose.sh` is provided to demonstrate how to inject the generated dashboards in the volume of the grafana container:
- 1. the generated dashboards are copied from `target/resources/dashboards/` to the directory `docker-compose/grafana/provisioning/dashboards`
+1. the generated dashboards are copied from `target/resources/dashboards/` to the directory `docker-compose/grafana/provisioning/dashboards`.
- 2. The volumes of the grafana container are properly set in the `docker-compose.yml` file, so that the dashboards are properly loaded at startup.
+2. `docker-compose` is run.

- 3. `docker-compose` is run.
+The volumes of the grafana container are properly set in the `docker-compose.yml` file, so that the dashboards are properly loaded at startup.

 ## Example Usage